 Ultimately, the best cash back credit card is the one that fits your individual needs – if your spending is more even-keeled and you don’t want to worry about categories, a flat-rate cash back credit card will be the better option.
 Otherwise, pick the one that rewards you most in your largest spending categories.

-Cash back credit cards are worth it if the value of the cash back is greater than the cost of the card.
-The best cash back credit cards with the highest rewards rates and signup bonuses sometimes have annual fees.
-In that case, you need to be sure the cash back that you earn will offset the cost of the annual fee (and then some).
-For cash back cards that have no annual fees, the cash back is free money as long as you don’t get charged interest.… read full answer
+Yes, cash back credit cards are worth it if you pay off your balance each month.
+It is also worth noting that the best cash back credit cards with the highest rewards rates and signup bonuses sometimes have annual fees.
+In that case, you need to be sure that what you earn will offset the cost of the annual fee (and then some).
+For cards that have … read full answerno annual fees, the cash back is free money as long as you don’t get charged interest.

 The short answer is yes, you may want to have more than one rewards card, especially if you get an airline miles credit card.
 Most airline credit cards are best when used solely for airline spending.
 And that leaves plenty of other purchases in need of a good earning rate.
 So it’s wise to fill the void with a … read full answercash back credit card or a travel rewards card that is equally rewarding on all purchases.

 Of course, this all depends on whether you pay your credit card bills in full every month.
 If you do, getting different rewards cards for each of your biggest expense categories is a great idea.
 But if you don’t plan to pay in full, you’ll save more by using a 0% or low-interest credit card for purchases that will lead to an end-of-month balance.